 You may run across the term "RAW" images.
 This means that every detail is stored exactly as the camera saw it.
 This uses up a lot of memory.
 You'll probably also run across the term "JPEG" images.
 JPEG shrinks the storage space needed for photos -- without changing the pixel dimensions --by throwing away some of the photo info.
 If I was doing high-end professional product catalog work, I would want to capture RAW images and work with those directly, and then compress them (maybe) on an individual and manual basis.
 But I've never needed that level of control and letting the camera capture photos into JPEG image files has worked fine for me.

 If you're planning on displaying images online (e.g., on eBay or some other e-commerce site, whether your own or one run by somebody else), you'll want to have the pixel dimensions and the file size down to something manageable -- probably much less than the camera's native resolution.
 This is typically done after the photos are moved onto the computer, not by making the camera reduce the image directly, and usually the camera will come with some software that will help you accomplish that.

 Price ranges on digital cameras run from about $20 up to several thousand dollars.
 With a budget of about $200, you can get a pretty capable camera -- below that, and it's more of a toy, although it may suffice if you're on a tight budget.
 The problem I found, when shopping for my relative, was that anything under $100 was in a sealed plastic container where I couldn't try out the camera before buying it.
-But if your budget is over $100, many stores have demo cameras that you can try out, and that can be helpful.
-(I haven't seen in-store ability to hook up the demo cameras to a computer to move the photos off the camera, so don't expect to get a comprehensive test of it in the store.)
-Don't forget that shopping online can save you quite a bit of money, so once you've decided on a camera, be sure to price shop it locally and online.
+But if your budget is over $100, many stores have demo cameras that you can try out, which can be helpful.
+I haven't seen in-store ability to hook up the demo cameras to a computer to move the photos off the camera, though, so don't expect to get a comprehensive test of it in the store.